 NAME OF THE SCHOOL:

+NAME OF LEARNER:

-NAME OF LEARNER:(FULL NAME(S) AND S
+(FULL NAME(S) AND S SURNAME)

 EXAMINATION or I.D.
 NUMBER:

 NAME OF TEACHER:

+SCHOOL STAMP

-I hereby declare that the project submitted for ass not been previously submitted for moderation.
-SCHOOL STAMP sessment is my own, original work and ha
+I hereby declare that the project submitted for as not been previously submitted for moderation. sessment is my own, original work and has

-not been previously submitted for moderation.

 SIGNATURE OF CANDIDATE DATE

 As far as I know, the above declaration by the car offered is his or her own. ndidate is true and I accept that the work

-SIGNATURE OF TEACHER DATE
+SIGNATURE OF TEACHER